HackMercedVIII/RX_Bot/README.md

 ## :star: Inspiration

 -We were inspired by the API called Drug Info and Price History by Robert Nelson.
--We wanted to create a bot that can look up a specific drug, and pull information about the drug (like drug usage/application, and other information about the drug)
+-We wanted to create a bot that can look up a specific drug, and pull information about the drug (like drug usage/application, brand and generic name, and other information.)

 ## :dart: What it does

 Features:
 Drug lookup
-Reminder to take medication
+Reminder system for taking medication
 Drug Refill reminder
-Negative reaction
+Negative reactions with other drugs

 ## :bricks: How we built it